fessyfoo/urlsort/prompt.md

 - Handle invalid URLs gracefully and silently
 - For invalid URLs, sort as if missing components (empty values for missing parts)
+- Empty lines are treated as invalid URLs and sorted accordingly
 - Continue processing even if some URLs are invalid

 ## Requirements